 Faculty of the Religious Studies Department of the School of Liberal Arts at IUPUI will determine the recipient(s).
 The author of the winning essay will be honored at the Celebration of Scholarship.

 Students submitting papers for the competition must be undergraduates enrolled at IUPUI (papers from all disciplines and departments are welcome).
-Eligibility is restricted to students enrolled in the 2016-17 academic year.
+Eligibility is restricted to students enrolled in the current academic year.

 Students are free to address any of a broad range of issues from any disciplinary perspective as long as essays deal with religion and culture.
 Essays should have a minimum of 7 pages, double-spaced, with standard font and margins.